at-cg/at-cg.github.io/tabs/teaching.md

 # Teaching

 Courses taught at the Indian Institute of Science:
-- Jan (2025 - 2021), Algorithmic Foundations of Big Data Biology
+- Jan (2026 - 2021), Algorithmic Foundations of Big Data Biology
-- Aug (2022 - 2021): Introduction to Scalable Systems (with Sathish Vadhiyar, Matthew Jacob)
+- Aug (2025, 2022 - 2021): Introduction to Scalable Systems (with Sathish Vadhiyar)

 Courses taught on NPTEL:
-- Jan 2025, Algorithms in Computational Biology and Sequence Analysis
+- Jan (2026-2025), Algorithms in Computational Biology and Sequence Analysis

 ---